North Carolina is credited with the first documented gold discovery in the United States, dating back to 1799 at the

 , and is worthy of prospecting.
 These counties are littered with various lode gold mines, and all waters are worth prospecting.

 The famous Reed Gold Mine is in Cabarrus County.
-Large nuggets have been found here, so metal detecting with a quality gold metal detector
+Large nuggets have been found here, so metal detecting with a quality metal detector

 specifically designed to locate gold may be productive here.